emeryvarga/Credit_Risk_Analysis/README.md

 ## Summary

-There is a summary of the results (2 pt)
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt) Submission
+The Easy Ensemble AdaBoost Classifier is the best model to apply for credit card risk with a 0.93 balanced accuracy.
+Out of the six models, this accuracy score is closest to 1.